 Bolivar spotted a Northern Tamandua – Costa Rica’s largest anteater, high up in the canopy.
 It seemed to have too ungainly a shape for a tree-dweller, yet it moved with unexpected grace.
 It poked its curious face through the branches to have a better look at us.

 Not to be outdone by the high flyers, a little Eyelash viper curled up on a branch by the side of the trail, perfectly camouflaged against the moss-covered bark.
-Apparently, ‘she’ can be found there any day, frozen motionless for hours, waiting for an unwary prey to approach within her striking distance.
+Apparently, she can be found there any day, frozen motionless for hours, waiting for unwary prey to approach within her striking distance.

-Our second day in Corcovado National Park started with a 4.30am hike to the Sirena River in hopes of seeing tapirs taking a dip in the ocean.
-The tapirs appeared to have had an earlier swim that day, but watching the sun rise over Costa Rica’s Jurassic jungle was quite awe inspiring.
+Our second day in Corcovado National Park started with a 4.30 am hike to the Sirena River in hopes of seeing tapirs taking a dip in the ocean.
+According to Bolivar, that’s what tapirs do here – wade into the ocean in the early hours of the morning.

 Hike to Puma Valley